Last Updated: January 27, 2022

 Quick, pop quiz – what were the first two stats?
 Don’t worry, we know you were paying attention.
 But just in case, let’s recap with overall Twitter usage statistics in the UK.

-The total number of Twitter users in the UK in 2020, was 16.70 million
+The total number of Twitter users in the UK as of October 2021, is 19.05 million

 In the UK in 2020, the Twitter penetration rate was 45%, according to Social media statistics